Embutido (Filipino cuisine): Description

 Embutido is made by mixing ground pork with bread crumbs or shredded white bread, raisins, minced carrots, sautéed onions and garlic, seasoned with salt and black pepper to taste.
 Various other ingredients may be added to the mixture, including sweet pickle relish, cheese, pineapple chunks, and sliced pimiento or bell peppers.
 The mixture is then placed on aluminum foil.
 Hard-boiled eggs are placed lengthwise on it, along with sliced ham, Vienna sausages, longganisa sausages, or even hotdogs.
 The arrangement is covered with more ground pork mixture, wrapped completely with the aluminum foil, rolled into a cylinder and steamed.

 Embutido is usually sliced; it can be sliced while hot, but it is more usual to chill it so that it is less likely to disintegrate when slicing.
 It can be frozen for storage.
 Cold embutido can be fried before serving.
 It is traditionally eaten with white rice and dipped into banana ketchup, sweet chili sauce, or some other sweet sauce.

 Embutido differs from the American meatloaf in that it is usually steamed, although it can be baked; and it is made with ground pork rather than ground beef, though modern variants can use beef or beef and pork mixtures.

 Similar dishes

-Embutido looks like and uses similar ingredients to another Filipino dish, the morcón (which is also different from the original Spanish morcón, a type of sausage).
+Embutido looks similar to another Filipino dish called morcón, which also uses comparable ingredients.
 However they are very different dishes.
-The Filipino morcón is a beef roulade stuffed with eggs, ham, sausages, and pickled cucumber.
-It is cooked by frying and stewing, rather than steaming or baking.
+The Filipino morcón is different from the original Spanish morcón, which is a type of sausage.
+The Filipino version is a beef roulade stuffed with eggs, ham, sausages, and pickled cucumber.
+It is cooked by frying and stewing, not by steaming or baking.